nikosdion/fediverse/api_dev/Local Mastodon development.md

 Let's say that you have followed my tutorial on custom TLS certificates, so you have a root and an intermediate certificate which are called `root.pem` and `intermediate.pem` respectively.

 On the Terminal run `docker exec -u root -it mastodon_web_1 bash` to get a root console in the Web container instance of the Mastodon installation.

+_Note_: On Linux this is `docker exec -u root -it mastodon-web-1 bash`.
+It uses dashes instead of underscores.

 Run the following:

 ```bash
 apt update